 Environment variables

-configure how Langflow runs, while global variables are user-defined values stored in Langflow's database for reuse across flows, like OPENAI_API_KEY
+In contrast, global variables are user-defined values stored in Langflow's database for use in flows, such as OPENAI_API_KEY.

 Precedence

-If an environment variable is set in multiple places, the following hierarchy applies:
+If the same environment variable is set in multiple places, the following hierarchy applies:

 When running a Langflow Docker image, the